 A dog will reach his senior years typically around age 11, but again it can differ between size and breed of dog.
 Larger dogs tend to reach their senior years more quickly than smaller dogs due to the stress that is put on their body from being a large breed.
 As your dog ages, his body and nutrition needs will change once more.
 There will be metabolic and immunologic changes that require altering your dog's diet.
 Every dog differs, so be sure to ask your at your dog's annual checkup if he has reached or is approaching his senior years.

 A senior dog food will be formulated to help maintain his normal body functions.
-Metabolism often slows down significantly, so senior dog's don't need a food rich in calories.
-Joints and mobility are also common among aging dogs, so Hill's makes food specially formulated for mobility to help promote strong bone and joint health.
+Metabolism often slows down significantly, so senior dog's don't need that is food rich in calories.
+Problems with joints and mobility are also common among aging dogs, so Hill's makes food specially formulated for mobility to help promote strong bone and joint health.
 If you have any concerns about your dog's health as he ages, be sure to consult your veterinarian to help you select the best dog food to meet your senior dog's needs.

 Addressing Special Needs